Convex NMPC reformulations for a special class of nonlinear multi-input systems with application to rank-one bilinear networks

 \textbf{\textit{Abstract}.} {\bf We show that a special class of (nonconvex) NMPC problems admits an exact solution by reformulating them as a finite number of convex subproblems, extending previous results to the multi-input case.
 Our approach is applicable to a special class of input-affine discrete-time systems, which includes a class of bilinear rank-one systems that is considered useful in modeling certain controlled networks.
 We illustrate our results with two numerical examples, including the aforementioned rank-one bilinear network.} \infoFootnote{M. Kl\"aedtke and M. Schulze Darup are with the \href{https://rcs.mb.tu-dortmund.de/}{Control and~Cyberphysical Systems Group}, Faculty of Mechanical Engineering, TU Dortmund University, Germany.
-E-mails: \href{mailto:manuel.klaedtke@tu-dortmund.de}{\{manuel.klaedtke, moritz.schulzedarup\}@tu-dortmund.de}. } \infoFootnote{ $^\ast$This paper is a \textbf{preprint} of a contribution to the 22nd World Congress of the International Federation of Automatic Control 2023.}
+E-mails: \href{mailto:manuel.klaedtke@tu-dortmund.de}{\{manuel.klaedtke, moritz.schulzedarup\}@tu-dortmund.de}. } \infoFootnote{ $^\ast$This paper is a \textbf{preprint} of a contribution to the 22nd World Congress of the International Federation of Automatic Control 2023.
+The DOI of the original paper is \href{https://doi.org/10.1016/j.ifacol.2023.10.1321}{10.1016/j.ifacol.2023.10.1321}.}